GTK-teaching/Intro-to-R/_episodes/01-prequel.md

 - Code written in R runs much slower than code written in C or Java.
 (However, writing code usually takes much longer than running it, so this is often not a concern).
 - R has a somewhat quirky language syntax, and is sometimes seen as an inconsistent language.
-R is often accused of violating the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+R is often accused of violating the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).